tappoz/ArduinoIoT/gyroscope-accelerometer-magnetic-sensor-gy-85/dashboard/README.md

 ```
 $ socat -d -d pty,raw,echo=0,link=/tmp/ttyRX pty,raw,echo=0,link=/tmp/ttyTX
 ```
-Where `/tmp/ttTX` is the port where the simulator writes data regarding the Arduino UNO board and `/tmp/ttRX` is the port where the Processing dashboard is reading the data.
+Where `/tmp/ttTX` is the __virtual serial port__ where the simulator writes data regarding the Arduino UNO board and `/tmp/ttRX` is the port where the Processing dashboard is reading the data.

 Run the simulator from the command line like:
 ```